 Cognitive and Behavioral Neuroscience

-Computational anf Systems Neuroscience
+Computational and Systems Neuroscience

 Computational Modeling and Data Analytics

 - Registration for continuing students is an eight-day period (Course Request) in the middle of each semester during which currently enrolled students may request classes for the next semester.
 Students register for summer school (if they plan to attend) beginning in December.
-Students register for Fall semester during Spring semester.
+Students register for fall semester during spring semester.

 - Prerequisite checking is enforced by some departments.
 The registration system will review the student's academic history to determine compliance with any prerequisites.